mmarouen/Rospi-Lot/README.md

-# Rospi-ADkit
+# Rospi-Lot
-Autonomous Driving Kit on RaspberryPi based on ROS
+Autonomous Driving Pilot on RaspberryPi based on ROS